softwaremill/elasticmq/README.md

 * `NumberOfMessagesForAllQueues` - returns tabular data that contains information about number of messages per queue
 * `getNumberOfMessagesInQueue` - returns information about number of messages in specified queue

+# Health check endpoint

+When running the server in a container orchestration environment, it may be useful to have a health check endpoint.
+ElasticMQ provides a simple health check endpoint that can be used for this purpose.
+The endpoint is available at `/health`.

 # Technology

 * Core: [Scala](http://scala-lang.org) and [Pekko](https://pekko.apache.org/).